Root Canal Treatment

 Anesthesia, local anesthesia is used to numb the tooth and surrounding tissues, ensuring that the patient is comfortable throughout the treatment.

 Access and isolation, once the tooth is numb, the dentist isolates it with a rubber dam, which keeps it dry and saliva-free during the treatment.
-The dentist next drills an incision in the tooth's crown to provide access to the pulp chamber and root canal.
+The dentist next drills an incision in the tooth's crown to provide access to the pulp chamber.

-Pulp Removal, specialized equipment, such as files and reamers, are used to extract infected or inflamed pulp tissue from the pulp chamber and root canals.
+Pulp Removal, specialized equipment, such as files and reamers, are used to extract infected or inflamed pulp tissue from the pulp chamber.
 The canals are cleaned and shaped to eliminate trash and microorganisms.

-Irrigation and disinfection, The root canals are irrigated with antimicrobial treatments to disinfect and eliminate any leftover debris or bacteria.
+Irrigation and disinfection, They are irrigated with antimicrobial treatments to disinfect and eliminate any leftover debris or bacteria.
 This phase contributes to the elimination of infection and minimizes the chance of reinfection.

 Filling the canals, canals are cleaned and formed before being filled with gutta-percha, a biocompatible substance.
 Gutta-percha is coupled with a sealing cement to prevent microorganisms from entering and contaminating the canals.
 Sealing the Access Opening.
 After the canals have been filled, the access opening in the tooth's crown is sealed with a temporary or permanent filling material.